KucukBalik/fpga-vga-verilog/index.md

 ---

 Welcome to my Project!
-In my project, I aim to display a loading screen thorugh vga on 720p Resolution.
+In my project, I aim to display a loading screen thorugh VGA Port on 720p Resolution.

 ## **Template VGA Design**
 ### **Project Set-Up**
-Summarise the project set-up and design flow.
-Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
-Guideline 1 short paragraph.
+  I began to my project by creating a new Vivado Project.
+Accurate board (Basys3) was picked while creating the project.
+We were given a VGASync, VGATop and XDC Constraints file beforehand.
+All additional functionality (Loading Bar, ColourStripes) was implemented in Verilog.
+After coding was done:
+1- Synthesis
+2- Implemantation
+3- Bitstream Generation
+Once the bitstream was created successfully, it was programemd onto Basys3 board to test VGA output.

 <img src="https://raw.githubusercontent.com/melgineer/fpga-vga-verilog/main/docs/assets/images/VGAPrjSum.png">
 ### **Template Code**